-The MiCUP Scholars Program is a collaborative effort between three Michigan community colleges and Michigan Tech, which brings students to Michigan Tech's campus for 7 weeks in the summer to participate in a research/project experience with a Staff/Faculty or Graduate Student mentor, the participants are enrolled in an honors research course, complete community services, and end the program with a research poster presentation.
+The Michigan College and University Partnership (MiCUP) Scholars Program is a collaborative effort between four Michigan community colleges and Michigan Tech, which brings students to Michigan Tech's campus for 7 weeks in the summer to participate in a research or project experience with a staff, faculty or graduate Student mentor.
+Student participants are enrolled in an honors research course, complete community services, and end the program with a research poster presentation.

 Our partners are:

-The MiCUP Scholars Program encourages community college students to continue to follow their dreams of a higher education.
-For those who come from a low-income background and/or who are the first in their family to go to college, MiCUP Scholars Program makes the transition to a four-year university an achievable goal, and is targeted specifically to students interested in science, technology, engineering, and mathematics (STEM).
-This program is highly competitive with only 14 available spots, priority is given to students studying science, technology engineering, and mathematics (STEM).
+The MiCUP Scholars Program encourages you to continue to follow your dream of a higher education after community college.
+If you come from a low-income background or are the first in your family to go to college, the MiCUP Scholars Program makes the transition to a four-year university an achievable goal.
+This program is targeted specifically to students interested in science, technology, engineering, and mathematics (STEM) and is highly competitive with only 14 available spots.
+Priority is given to students studying STEM disciplines.
+Please apply by Friday, February 23rd, 2024 @ 5 PM.

 MiCUP Scholars Program Contacts